Platforms, technical facilities, infrastructure, and services

 - Plant Cultivation Facility provides the scientific community with tools (greenhouses and phytotrons) to address major challenges such as climate change, food security, and resistance to biotic and abiotic stress.

-- SEPA Technical Facility for Greenhouse Cultivation, Rearing, and Phenotyping of Arthropods aims to produce and phenotype, under controlled conditions, a wide variety of biological models.
+- Arthropod Greenhouse, Rearing, and Phenotyping Facility (SEPA) aims to produce and phenotype, under controlled conditions, a wide variety of biological models.

-- Growing facilities benefits from a high-performance plant cultivation system.
+- Growing Resources has a state-of-the-art plant cultivation system.

-- DEX (Dispositif expérimental), France's largest research facility dedicated to marine fish and microalgae.
+- Experimental Facility (DEX), France's largest research infrastructure dedicated to marine fish and microalgae.

 Participation in national research infrastructures: